Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 ## Thursday, March 3, 2022

 * Federigo da Montefeltro financed his lifesyle as a mercenary soldier who was a valuable and highly paid ally to whoever could afford both him and his army.

+* The *Book of the Courtier* by Baldassare Castiglione recounts conversations and debates among humanists in the Montefeltro court.